 Purpose and Rationale: For ease of use the list of definitions is alphabetized and has been combined with the list of definitions from section 1702.
-The new combined 1201 includes deletion of the term "Complainant", which was contained within section 1702, to reflect the new complaint process.
-The term is no longer needed.
-The term "Impact Area" has also be deleted because the term does not appear in any other section of the regulations.
+The new combined 1201 includes deletion of the term "Complainant", which is no longer used in the regulations.
+The term "Impact Area" has also be deleted and not carried over from section 1702 because the term does not appear in any other section of the regulations.
 The term "Local Agency" has been modified to no longer include Native American Governments.
 This change reflects a more appropriate categorization of both local agency and tribal entities.
 A definition for "Adjudicative Proceeding" based on Government Code 11405.20 has been added.
 Under changes made in these regulations as well as commission practices and the implementation of electronic filing, the docket unit will play a more central role in agency document management and will be the central repository for documents submitted to the commission.
-The change clarifies docket's duties in receiving and storing records.
+The change clarifies the docket unit's duties in receiving and storing records.